data2intelligence/data_significance/README.md

-# ridge_significance
+# data_significance
-Ridge regression with a fast implementation of statistical significance test.
+Ridge and Logistic regression with a fast implementation of statistical significance test.

 Prerequisite:
 1, python >= 3.6 developer version.
 We suggest install anaconda (https://www.anaconda.com) to include all required packages.